cbaggers/cepl/docs/006 - gpu-arrays.md

 This argument is a optimization hint that is given to opengl to say how you expect to be accessing this data.

-This bit it pretty technical so if you dont know what you need, just let jungl use the default.
+This bit it pretty technical so if you dont know what you need, just let cepl use the default.

 This enables the OpenGL implementation to make more intelligent decisions that may significantly impact gpu-array performance.
 It does not, however, constrain the actual usage of the array. `Access-Style` can be broken down into two parts: first, the frequency of access (modification and usage), and second, the nature of that access.